rmcrackan/Libation/README.md

 * In a separate folder, Libation keeps track of all of the files it creates like settings and downloaded images.
 After an upgrade, Libation might think that's its being run for the first time.
 Just click ADVANCED SETUP and point to this folder.
 Libation will reload your library and settings.

 * The last important folder is the "books location."
 This is where Libation looks for your downloaded and decrypted books.
 This is how it knows which books still need to be downloaded.
 The Audible id must be somewhere in the book's file or folder name for Libation to detect your downloaded book.

+### Settings

+* Allow Libation to fix up audiobook metadata.
+After decrypting a title, Libation attempts to fix details like chapters and cover art.
+Some power users and/or control freaks prefer to manage this themselves.
+By unchecking this setting, Libation will only decrypt the book and will leave metadata as-is, warts and all.